itsvise/nlp-classifier-project/README.md

 * **Environment**: Developed using Google Colaboratory

 ## Project History
-This project was initially developed in **April 2024**.
+This project was initially developed for the school masterpiece UNICA in **April 2024**.
 The source code has been refactored for English-speaking professional environments, while the original project documentation (in Italian) is available in the `docs/` folder for historical reference.

 ## License
 This project is licensed under the **MIT License**.
 Please see the [LICENSE](LICENSE) file for details.